 An eye examination is a battery of tests performed by an ophthalmologist or optometrist to check the health of the eyes, assess vision and how the eyes function together.
-Health care professionals recommend that everyone should have regular routine eye examinations to check vision and the health of the eyes.
-This is especially important since many eye diseases are have no signs or symptoms in their early stages – your eyes wouldn’t look red, feel uncomfortable nor would you notice any loss of vision.
+Healthcare professionals recommend that everyone should have regular eye examinations to check vision and the health of the eyes.
+This is especially important since many eye diseases have no signs or symptoms in their early stages – your eyes wouldn’t look red, feel uncomfortable nor would you notice any loss of vision.

-Eye examinations can detect eye diseases (many of which are treatable) and ocular signs of general health problems including high blood pressure, diabetes, some forms of cancer, arthritis and multiple sclerosis.
+Eye examinations can detect eye diseases, many of which are treatable along with signs of general health problems such as high blood pressure, diabetes, some forms of cancer, arthritis and multiple sclerosis.

-We believe that this technology will benefit both all patients over 30 years of age and is available at a small fee supplementary to your sight test.
+We believe that this technology benefits all patients over 30 years of age and is available for a supplementary fee at your routine eye exam.
 Ask for more details at your next visit.

 To book an appointment please use the menu above or Click here